Buster Keaton: Use of parody

 Keaton started experimenting with parody during his vaudeville years, where most frequently his performances involved impressions and burlesques of other performers' acts.
 Most of these parodies targeted acts with which Keaton had shared the bill.
 When Keaton transposed his experience in vaudeville to film, in many works he parodied melodramas.
 Other favorite targets were cinematic plots, structures and devices.

 One of his most biting parodies is The Frozen North (1922), a satirical take on William S. Hart's Western melodramas, like Hell's Hinges (1916) and The Narrow Trail (1917).
-Keaton parodied the tired formula of the melodramatic transformation from bad guy to good guy, which Hart's characters went through, known as "the good badman".
+Keaton parodied the melodramatic transformation from bad guy to good guy, which Hart's characters went through, known as "the good badman".
 He wears a small version of Hart's campaign hat from the Spanish–American War and a six-shooter on each thigh, and during the scene in which he shoots the neighbor and her husband, he reacts with thick glycerin tears, a trademark of Hart's.
 Audiences of the 1920s recognized the parody and thought the film hysterically funny.
 However, Hart himself was not amused by Keaton's antics, particularly the crying scene, and did not speak to Keaton for two years after he had seen the film.
-The film's opening intertitles give it its mock-serious tone, and are taken from "The Shooting of Dan McGrew" by Robert W. Service.
+The film's opening intertitles give it its mock-serious tone, and are taken from Robert W. Service's "The Shooting of Dan McGrew".

 In The Playhouse (1921), he parodied his contemporary Thomas H. Ince, Hart's producer, who indulged in over-crediting himself in his film productions.
 The short also featured the impression of a performing monkey which was likely derived from a co-biller's act (called Peter the Great).
-Three Ages (1923), his first feature-length film, is a parody of D. W. Griffith's Intolerance (1916), from which it replicates the three inter-cut shorts structure.
+Three Ages (1923), his directorial debut, is a parody of D. W. Griffith's Intolerance (1916), from which it replicates the three inter-cut shorts structure.
 Three Ages also featured parodies of Bible stories, like those of Samson and Daniel.
 Keaton directed the film, along with Edward F. Cline.
 By this time, Keaton had further developed his distinct signature style that consisted of lucidity and precision along with acrobatics of ballistic precision and kineticism.
 Critic and film historian Imogen Sara Smith stated about Keaton's style: